Prerequisites

 - Go to your Shuffle dashboard.

-- Specify your preferred workflow name—for example, test. > select Done.
+- Specify your preferred workflow name—for example, Sample workflow — then select Create from scratch.

-In the left panel, select Trigger tab, then drag the Webhook to the middle panel as illustrated below.
+- In the left panel, under the Triggers tab, drag the Webhook icon to the middle panel as illustrated below.

 - In the “Webhook URL” parameter, manually copy the URL by highlighting it until the end of the url, then press Ctrl+C.